Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 ## Business Task
 The business problems are the following:
-* Geospatial Analysis using K-Means Clustering - Create station clusters to identify and group the different stations both start and end stations based on number of rides and peak times.
-The insights gained will aid in planning for station expansion, upgrades and many more.
+* Geospatial Analysis using K-Means Clustering - Create station clusters to identify and group the different stations based on number of rides using the insights gained will aid in planning for station expansion, upgrades and many more.
     * Achieve an Inertia as close to 0 as possible and Silhoutte score as close to 1 to determine a sutiable K value.
 * Outliers Detection and Analysis - Investigate the outliers in the dataset and analyze the possible causes and provide recommendations.
 * Descriptive Analysis - To understand annual member and casual riders/customers behaviour and preference, i.e the number of trips taken, trip duration, bike type, time and days, start and end stations.